 Statute of Limitations for a Slip and Fall in Florida

-Don’t wait to take legal action after a Florida slip and fall.
+What are the statute of limitations slip and fall Florida deadlines?
+Don’t wait to take legal action after a Florida slip and fall injury.
 You have two years from the date of the accident to file a lawsuit.
-You won’t be eligible for compensation if you miss the deadline.
+You won’t be eligible for compensation if you miss the deadline on premises liability laws in Florida.

 Contact a Florida Slip-and-Fall Lawyer

-Speak with an attorney familiar with premises liability law in Florida to learn more about your legal options.
-At Jurewitz Law Group Injury & Accident Lawyers, we can assist you with everything from slip-and-fall evidence collection to representing you at trial.
-Learn more by contacting us online or calling us at (619) 233-5020 for a free case review.
+What should you know about Florida slip and fall law?
+Speak with an Tampa premises liability attorney familiar with slip and fall law in Florida to learn more about your legal options.
+Our personal injury lawyers can get you the compensation you deserve, while recovering damages and proving negligence.
+At Jurewitz Law Group Injury & Accident Lawyers, our team of slip and fall attorneys can assist you with everything from slip and fall accident evidence collection to representing you at trial.
+Learn more by contacting us online or calling our firm at (619) 233-5020 for a free case review.